Display-Lab/vert-ramp-affirmation/README.md

 - Annotations: Mathematical calculations to make assertions from performance data.
 - Candidate: A mashup of the attributes of a template and an ascribee.
 Created as a computational convenience.
 - Causal Pathway: Computable representation of theory or domain expertise about what makes a performance display candidate appropriate.
-- Spek: top level data container for templates, causal pathways, ascribees, and candidates.
+- Spek: top level data container for metadata: templates, causal pathways, ascribees, and candidates.

 ## The Pipeline